ChainRepAI/ChainRepAI/README.md

 Low balance volatility combined with reliable transaction activity and "normal" volume implies very high trust and hence reputation.

+### Percentage of transactions to new wallets
+A high volume of transactions directed toward newly created Solana wallets can indicate low reputation and trustworthiness, as it may suggest artificial or suspicious trading activity.
+These transactions could be linked to potential wash trading, bot-driven market manipulation, or other forms of fraudulent behavior, making them less reliable indicators of legitimate market participation.

+On the other hand, transactions involving well-established wallets—those with a longer history of activity, a substantial Solana balance, and a pattern of consistent, reliable transactions—are generally viewed as more trustworthy.
+These wallets are often associated with experienced traders, institutional participants, or long-term investors, making them less likely to be involved in deceptive practices.
+As a result, they tend to inspire greater confidence within the ecosystem and are considered stronger indicators of authentic trading behavior.

 ## How to run locally
 1. Clone down the project
     ```console